luvnft/mint-head/README.md

 ## Contact

-For any inquiries or support, please contact us at [tdevito@icloud.com](mailto:contact@headlineharmonies.com).
+For any inquiries or support, please contact me at [tdevito@icloud.com](mailto:contact@headlineharmonies.com).